 Where to stay near Black Sand Beach

-On my next visit to Maui, I’m definitely going to book a night or two near Hana.
-It may sound odd but you could literally spend multiple days driving and exploring the 65 miles along the Road to Hana- so why not, at the very least, end your day at the Black Sand Beach and stay the night nearby!
+It may sound a bit odd but you could literally spend multiple days driving and exploring this stunning route- so why not, at the very least, end your day at the Black Sand Beach and stay the night nearby!

 Consider staying at:

 - Hana Kai Resort: These vacation rentals allow you to feel at home in paradise, with private lanais, a beachfront grill, and a wonderful beach to enjoy a quiet sunrise.

 - Hana-Maui Resort: If you’re looking for bougie, this is the place for you, with an onsite spa, infinity pool, and yoga studio.